-A few months ago, I made the decision to quit my Executive position at a small internet publishing firm.
+A few months ago, I decided to quit my Executive position at a small internet publishing firm.
 I knew I didn’t want to jump into another 40-hours-behind-the-desk job right away, so I decided to pursue a career in real estate.
-I thought it might work well with the small portfolio of rental properties that I began to put together over the past two years.
+I thought it might synergize well with my small portfolio of rental properties that I began to put together over the past two years.
 I also like the idea of having a clear business path, specifically, if I do well as an Agent, I could build up a team and eventually start a Brokerage firm.

-November 15th was my D-Day.
-I left my old job and officially start my new career.
+November 15, 2013, was my D-Day (departure from corporate world day…lol).
+I left my old job and officially started my new career.
 This is a career where a big emergency fund and a good mentor come in really handy.
-I have already spent nearly $2,000 to get started, while working at $0 per hour pay rate.
+I have already spent nearly $2,000 to get started while working at a $0 per hour pay rate.

 Before I get into what happened during the first week, here is a brief synopsis of the events that led up to November 15th.

 - Mid-October: Passed the classroom exam.
-You need to pass this test before you can take the official National and State licensing exams.
+You need to pass this test before you can take the official National and State licensing exams through PSI.

 - Late October: Passed the official National and State licensing exams, and submitted my fingerprints to the Real Estate Board.

 - Late October and Early November: Interviewed a few Brokers.
-Just FYI, almost all Brokers will accept a new agent, it is your job to find the best Broker for your needs.
-After careful consideration, I decided to join a small local firm with a dozen agents (Select Realty Service).
-I like this firm for many reasons, but top on the list are (1) I know one of the top agents there and I know he will be a good mentor, (2) the broker is an online marketing pro with an equitable way of distributing online leads, and (3) the broker has good fee and compensation plans.
+Just FYI, almost all Brokers will accept a new agent; it is your job to find the best Broker for your needs.
+After careful consideration, I decided to join a small local firm with a dozen agents (Select Realty Service…this was acquired by Berkshire Hathaway HomeServices PenFed Realty in 2016).
+I like this firm for many reasons, but top on the list are

 First Week as a Real Estate Agent

-- Helping a family through the home buying process.
+- I helped a family through the home buying process.
 So far, I’ve been involved with the home inspection.
-We discussed his options and I helped him submit an Inspection Addendum to the seller and her agent.
+We discussed his options, and I helped him submit an Inspection Addendum to the seller and her agent.

-- Helping a mom and her kids find a low cost rental in the area.
+- I helped a mom and her kids find a low-cost rental in the area.
 There are many options in the MLS, so we might end up going through Craigslist and other online sources to find them a place.

-- Helping a handyman finds a fixer-upper dream home.
+- I helped a handyman finds a fixer-upper dream home.
 He is looking for something that is below the neighborhood’s market value that he can fix up to be at the market value level.
-I was able to find a place that might work and is on a look out to find a few more places that fit the criteria.
+I was able to find a place that might work and is on a lookout to find a few more places that fit the criteria.

-- Helping a businessowner find a new commercial space.
-I did a lot of work for my previous job when we had to move our office, so I am fairly comfortable doing this.
+- I helped a business owner find a new commercial space.
+I did a lot of work for my previous job when we had to move our office, so I am relatively comfortable doing this.

 There were a few others that I started to work with this week, so it has been a much fuller week than I anticipated — this is a good thing because keeping me busy is keeping me sane.